of

 Integration with external data sources

-The software should offer the possibility to integrate external data sources such as patent databases or trademark registers in order to optimize the information flow.
+The software should offer the possibility of integrating external data sources such as patent databases or trademark registers in order to optimize the flow of information.

 Collaboration and communication

-The software should enable functions for collaboration and communication between the various stakeholders in IP management.
+The software should enable features for collaboration and communication between the various stakeholders in IP management.

-At first, the idea of creating a requirements specification is challenging.
-Imagine that you only define requirements that exactly match your application profile.
-This benefits you and it also benefits the vendor company.
-The content you outline is then described in more detail by the vendor company.
-You could almost think of it as you drawing the framework for a fully realized deployment of software, while the vendor provides you with the colors.
+At first, the idea of creating a specification is challenging.
+Imagine that you are simply defining requirements that precisely match your application profile.
+This benefits both you and the vendor.
+The vendor will then describe the content you outline in more detail.
+You could almost imagine it as if you were drawing the framework for a complete software deployment, while the vendor provided the colors.

 It should cover the following chapters: